byrney/Vagrants/modern7/README.md

     https://www.vagrantup.com/downloads

-or use you package manager of choice
+or use your package manager of choice

 ### Install chef dev kit on the host ###